ZANSIN-sec/ZANSIN/documents/Installation.md

 1. Log in to the ZANSIN Control Server using the `zansin` user.

-2. GDownload `zansin.sh` from the GitHub repository:
+2. Download `zansin.sh` from the GitHub repository:

     ```bash
     wget https://raw.githubusercontent.com/ZANSIN-sec/ZANSIN/main/zansin.sh